biocypher/biocypher/_sources/tutorial-ontology.md.txt

-We can visualise the structure of the ontology as we have before using `driver.show_ontology_structure()`, and we observe that the `complex` class is now a synonym for the `macromolecular complex mixin` class and has taken its place as the child of `macromolecular machine mixin`:
+We can visualise the structure of the ontology as we have before using `driver.show_ontology_structure()`, and we observe that the `complex` class is now a synonym for the `macromolecular complex mixin` class and has taken its place as the child of `macromolecular machine mixin` (their being synonyms indicated as an equals sign):

 ```{code-block} text
 Showing ontology structure, based on Biolink 3.0.3: